feludwig/pgsql-omt-schema/README.md

 * _Recommended_ : a file caching server, especially for your low-zoom tiles that can take a long time to generate.

 # Disclaimer

-Still not finished:
-* some data needs to be queried from different tables (line,point,polygon) where it currently only is queried from one
-* `run.py` argparse clean up CLI API
-* `run.py` add template configuration beyond just editing the source
-* low-zoom tiles are way too big and slow
-* see `TODO` comments in sql for more

 ### imposm3